dougeby/IntuneDocs/intune/early-edition.md

 ### Ability to deploy required line-of-business (LOB) apps to All Users on Windows 10 Desktop devices <!-- 1627835 RS4 -->
 Customers will be able to deploy required line-of-business Windows 10 apps to install in device contexts.
 This will enable these apps to be available to all users on the device.
 This is only applicable on Windows 10 Desktop devices.

-### Company Portal enrollment improved <!-- 1874230-->
-Users enrolling a device by using the Company Portal on Windows 10 build 1703 and up will be able to complete the first step of enrollment without leaving the app.

 ### Updating the Help and Feedback experience on Company Portal app for Android <!--1631531 -->